The Comprehensive Guide To Relationship Obsessive-Compulsive Disorder (ROCD)

 It’s not uncommon for symptoms of OCD to have a ‘theme’ in how they manifest for different individuals --

 In this case, people with ROCD have issues continuously and obsessively doubting their partner, themselves, and their relationships.
-They struggle with feelings of worth and the idea that the relationship should (or could) abruptly end for reasons outside of their control.
+They struggle with feelings of worth and the idea that the relationship should (or could) abruptly end for reasons outside their control.
 This undue focus on intimate relationships can be quite anxiety-inducing.

 The secondary component of this two-faceted relationship disorder is that although someone living with relationship OCD may fear the outcome of staying in a relationship where they may deem themselves unworthy, they fear the thought of being alone even more.
 People with ROCD often report having concurring and conflicting beliefs about relationships and develop an obsession as a result.

-Living with Relationship Obsessive-Compulsive Disorder
+Living With Relationship Obsessive-Compulsive Disorder